AP For All: An Interview with Brooke Senior Ariane Guerra

 Ariane’s Perspective On APs

 Research shows taking an Advanced Placement (AP) exam increases the likelihood of graduating college in four years by 9 percentage points.
 However, access to these courses is not equitable; students from low-income families and students of color are less likely than their peers to take APs (see more below).
-As we prepare Brooke High students for college, we believe access to rigorous AP course course is mission critical.
+As we prepare Brooke High students for college, we believe access to rigorous AP courses is mission critical.
 Brooke High School offers 10 AP courses and requires all students to take at least three AP courses to graduate.
 We sat down with Ariane Guerra, a member of Brooke High’s first graduating senior class, to talk about how APs are preparing her for college.
 Ariane told us:

 Can you introduce yourself?